Will17/Rise2Pro/README.md

 ## Contact

-For any inquiries or s
+For any inquiries or support, feel free to contact our team at [support@rise2pro.com](mailto:support@rise2pro.com).

+Happy coding! 🚀